-Since 1996 Latrobe City has been recognised as an International Safe Community by the World Health Organisation.
+Since 1996 Latrobe City has been recognised as an International Safe Community.

 A Safe Community is one which all sectors of the community work together in a coordinated and collaborative way, forming partnerships to promote safety, manage risk, increase the overall safety of all its members and reduce the fear of harm.